darktjm/grok/README.md

 =======================================

-For people who don't read long READMEs, I'll describe compilation and installation first:

->     # install Qt5 (this was tested with 5.11.2)
+For people who don't read long READMEs, I'll describe compilation and installation first.
+Before starting, install Qt 5 (this was tested with 5.11.2):

 >     cd src; qmake && make
 >     # if you want to install it now:
 >     sudo make install
->     # if you want to install it later:
+>     # if you want to package it:
->     make install INSTALL_TARGET=/install/root
+>     make install INSTALL_TARGET=/tmp/pkg_root

-If you don't like the default installation locations, edit grok.pro.
-In particular, the PREFIX variable is the installation root.
-You may also need to tweak the yacc-related configuration.
+If you don't like the default installation locations, you can set PREFIX in the qmake command or edit grok.pro.
+You may also need to tweak the yacc-related configuration in grok.pro.

+>     qmake PREFIX=/usr/local

 Obtain the latest version at: